 Always read the product label to ensure that suitable spraying equipment is used with that pesticide.
 Most types of spray equipment can be used to treat nymph bands.
 Correctly calibrated boom sprays are the most suitable equipment, or boomless jets which can apply 50-200 litres per hectare can also be used.

 Correct use of insecticides

 All pesticide users must comply with the laws governing the use of insecticides.
-This includes having a current chemical training certificate recognised by the Department of Environment, Climate Change & Water (NSW DECCW).
+This includes having a current chemical training certificate recognised by the Office of Environment and Heritage.
 It is illegal under the Pesticides Act 1999 to apply chemical unless you are authorised.
 Prior to using any chemical, check the relevant labels & Material Safety Data Sheet (MSDS) for respective precautions and PPE (personal protective equipment) recommendations.

 The Pesticides Act 1999 requires that, each time a pesticide is used, the entire label must be read or explained and that all label instructions must be followed.
-For information on the Pesticides Act 1999, contact the NSW DECCW.
+For information on the Pesticides Act 1999, contact the Office of Environment and Heritage.

 Clauses of the Occupational Health and Safety Regulation 2001 relating to hazardous substances require that all users of hazardous substances, including locust insecticides, conduct, review, and record a risk assessment of the planned spraying.

 In the case of fenitrothion (an organophosphorous based pesticide), health surveillance and monitoring of cholinesterase levels may also be required if the risk assessment indicates that the exposure of users is sufficiently high.
 For information on how to carry out a risk assessment and for the guidelines on health surveillance, consult the Code of Practice for the safe use and storage of chemicals in agriculture.
 This Code is available from WorkCover NSW.